Was The Wade Davis Bill Passed

 Lincoln's Pocket Veto

 Lincoln issued a statement explaining his decision, arguing that while he appreciated the bill's goals, he did not want to be irrevocably committed to a single plan of Reconstruction.
-He believed that experimentation and flexibility were necessary to find the best path forward.
+Still, he believed that experimentation and flexibility were necessary to find the best path forward.
 He also suggested that he was willing to give the bill's provisions "the weight of law as to what has passed," implying that he might consider them as guidelines for Reconstruction in some states.

 Reactions to the Pocket Veto